-5.9 Awning
+5.10 Awning

-- When the support legs are not positioned, extend the awning a maximum of 1 m. - > Retract the awning in strong wind, rain or snow. - In the case of light rain, shorten one of the support legs so that water - ▷ In case of light wind or rain, anchor the awning with ropes on both sides. - Only retract the awning when the fabric is dry.
-When the awning must be retracted while the fabric is still wet: Extend the awning as soon as possible, in order to dry out the fabric. - ▷ Before retracting, remove leaves and coarse dirt from the awning.
+- When the support legs are not positioned, extend the awning a maximum of 1 m. - ▷ In the case of light rain, shorten one of the support legs so that water can run off. - ▷ In case of light wind or rain, anchor the awning with ropes on both sides. - Only retract the awning when the fabric is dry.
+When the awning must be retracted while the fabric is still wet: Extend the awning as soon as possible, in order to dry out the fabric. - Before retracting, remove leaves and coarse dirt from the awning.

-Fig. 28 Installing crank
+Fig. 49 Installing crank